PGi-x2/PGi-x2/README.md

 - 👋 Hi, I’m @PGi-x2
 - 👀 I’m interested in fullstack software development with C# on backend and Angular for frontend.
-- 🌱 I’m currently learning C#, Java, Angular.
+- 🌱 I’m currently learning C#, Java, Angular, SQL.
 - 💞️ I’m looking to collaborate on C#, Java and Angular projects.
-- 📫 How to reach me porgrasandrei@outlook.com
+- 📫 How to reach me: porgrasandrei@outlook.com

 <!---
 PGi-x2/PGi-x2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.